 To further reduce the size of the compression entity, the corners of the images and imagettes will be cropped after stacking to produce circular images (instead of squares).
-By only preserving the useful information, the amount of data to downlink is reduced by $\sim 20\%$ (see Figure 18).
+By only preserving the useful information, the amount of data to downlink is reduced by ~20% (see Figure 1718).

-Figure 18: Example of circular image extracted from a square image.
+Figure 17: Example of circular image extracted from a square image.

-Short exposure times (less than about 3 s) results in the generation of a large number of images per minute.
+Short exposure times (less than about 3 s) result in the generation of a large number of images per minute.
 Although the individual images will be stacked in one single image to reduce the data volume, the individual imagettes are, in these cases, the major contributors to the data volume.
 To be able to keep the data rate of one image per minute, individual imagettes also need to be stacked.

-As an example, in the case of $t{exp} = 1.05$ s, 44 images will be stacked together to satisfy a cadence of 1 image per ~46 s, and imagettes will be also stacked in sets of 4 imagettes each (see Table 2), i.e. there will be 11 imagettes during the same time.
+As an example, in the case of $t{\rm exp}$ = 1.05 s, 44 images will be stacked together to satisfy a cadence of 1 image per ~46 s, and imagettes will be also stacked in sets of 4 imagettes each (see Table 2), i.e. there will be 11 imagettes during the same time.
 See next section for more details.

-2.1.7 Things to keep in mind when preparing your observation request
+2.1.6 Things to keep in mind when preparing your observation request